3 Ways To Sneak in Me Time

 Hmmm, this was surprisingly comfortable.
 I scooched down a little further, hot water covering my shoulders, and I breathed in and let out a long, deep breath I hadn’t even realized I had been holding.
 And then I just sat there.
 There wasn’t any music — or cartoons or crying or chatter.
 Just silence, except for the ticking of the bathroom clock.
 All I needed were some candles and the perfect messy bun, and I really would be living in a Calgon world.

 As I sat there reveling in the silence, I realized that this was the first time I had truly been alone for more than five minutes in quite a while.
-Even in most car rides, I had the company of a baby.
+Even in most car rides, I had the company of a toddler.
 It was weird and amazing all at the same time.
 I had no idea how much 15 minutes of bubbles and silence could restore my sense of self.

 Slip Into Something Uncomfortable